-Here are some examples of versions that abide PEP-440, they are in order!!
+Here are some examples of versions that abide …Read the rest of this entry »

 When reinstalling, upgrading or moving settings, thumbnails may be missing in Shotwell.
 The problem can look like this:

 Each time you import photos, Shotwell will generate thumbnails in two different sizes.
-If you loose them, you have the problem that they are regenerated on-demand, everytime you scroll by an image.
-That stinks.
+If you loose them, you have the problem that they are regenerated on-demand, everytime you scroll by an image. …Read the rest of this entry »

 I had an older Nokia and got a new one which I needed to upload my phone book to.
 In order to connect to Nokia 301 from Gammu, plug the phone in with a USB cable and select the "Modem" option on the phone.
 The others won't work.